hbctraining/DGE_workshop_salmon_online/lessons/08a_DGE_LRT_results.md

           filter(cluster == 1)
 ```

-After extracting a group of genes, we can perform functional analysis to explore associated functions.
-We can repeat this extraction and functional analysis for any of the groups of interest.
+After extracting a group of genes, we can use annotation packages to obtain additional information.
+We can also use these lists of genes as input to downstream functional analysis tools to obtain more biological insisght and see whether the groups of genes share a specific function.

 ---